Costa Favolosa Cruise Review

 The Ship

 The ship has 17 decks, 14 of which are for passengers.
-The main decks for restaurants, bars, the theater, shops, etc, are on Decks 3, 4, and five.
+The main decks for restaurants, bars, the theater, shops, etc, are on decks 3, 4, and five.
 Unfortunately, like any other Concordia-class ship, the ship has one of the main dining rooms on Decks 3 and 4 mid-ship.
-Because of this, it is impossible to walk from the front to the back of the ship on those two decks, so you can only do that on Deck 5.
+Because of this, walking from the front to the back of the ship is impossible on those two decks, so you can only do that on Deck 5.

 Rating